 Life Insurance for 20 – 35 Year Olds

 When you are in your 20’s, your needs are limited.

 You might need to take out enough money to cover any remaining student debt, a new car loan, or just leave enough money that your parents aren’t responsible for your funeral if you were to pass away unexpectedly.

 Life Insurance for 35 – 50 Year Olds

-Once you reach this age bracket, your life has changed such that you probably have a family.
+Once you reach your 30’s, your life has changed such that you probably have a family.

-At this juncture, you will need coverage to potentially replace your income and provide for your spouse and children.
+At this juncture, you will need coverage to potentially replace your income and provide for your spouse.

 Life Insurance for 50 – 65 Year Olds

 Reaching this age bracket, your needs change because you don’t necessarily have children dependent upon your income.

 You may not need to pay for childcare, but your older children might need support for college.